c-sp/age-test-roms/src/speed-switch/caution/README.md

 I have experienced my Game Boy Color E (CPU CGB E - CPU-CGB-06) to become instable for a while when running these roms several times in a row.
-Even a reset could not stabilize it, but after some time everything seems to be fine again.
+Even a reset could not stabilize it, but after some time everything seemed to be fine again.

-My Game Boy Color B (CPU CGB B - CPU-CGB-02) on the other hand did not show any instability issues.
+My Game Boy Color B (CPU CGB B - CPU-CGB-02) on the other hand did not show any stability issues.